 Professor Day is a leading educator of the profession, specifically in the subject area of landscape architecture construction.
-Professor Day has been teaching the subject for over 40 years with an unequaled command of the subject area and unfailing sense of purpose, insight, and integrity.
-Nearly every student having had the privilege of Professor Day in the classroom and studio would not be where they are today in terms of professional, as well as personal growth, without Professor Day's enlightening courses, his mentorship, insight, and friendship.
+Professor Day has taught the subject for over 40 years with an unequaled command of the subject area and unfailing sense of purpose, insight, and integrity.
+Students having Professor Day in the classroom and studio would not be where they are today in terms of professional, as well as personal growth, without Professor Day's enlightening courses, his mentorship, insight, and friendship.

 Professor Day's philosophy on teaching is simple, and very effective.
-He believes that people learn more from their mistakes than from their successes - and students are no exception to that observation.
-As a student gets into the reality of construction documentation, they soon realize that poor choices made during the early stages of design carry major consequences to the ultimate success of the project.
-Self discovery and self realization, which evolves as the student progresses through course work, is by far the most effective means to make the critical connection between design and construction decision-making throughout the design process - a distinguishing characteristic of his courses.
+He believes that self discovery and self realization, which evolve as the student progresses through the process, are by far the most effective means to make the critical connection between design and construction decision-making throughout the design process.
+As a student gets into the reality of construction documentation, they soon realize that choices made during the early stages of design carry major consequences to the ultimate success of the project.